 Raising money in the early-stages of your company can be tough.
 Oftentimes, with little more than a minimum viable product, you can spend weeks or months arduously trying to find the right group of investors, who believe enough in your vision and product to inject some much-needed confidence into the business.

 Conventionally, when many people think of raising money, the various financial instruments that can be derived from either debt or equity funding will naturally come to mind.
 Both forms of funding have recently become more accessible and decentralised, largely thanks to the symbiosis of finance and technology, or more specifically, through the emergence of unique financial service solutions offered by peer-to-peer lenders, crowdfunding platforms, and other fintech innovations.

 Today, Initial Coin Offerings (ICOs), which function in a similar fashion to Initial Public Offerings (IPOs) – as a mechanism to publicly fund early-stage companies – offer an alternative way to get capital for your project.

 There are a number of ways to raise capital through an ICO, or by engineering a token that generates positive investor sentiment on exchanges.

-Alternative financing methods, arise from:
+Alternative financing methods

 Internal Community Funding

-Tapping into these pools can be achieved by redistributing staking rewards, or by offering participants entitlements to redistributable surpluses: a form of distribution which may be calculated as a function of repeat token purchases and investment tenure.
+Tapping into these pools can be achieved by redistributing staking rewards, or by offering participants entitlements to redistributable surpluses.
+A form of distribution which may be calculated as a function of repeat token purchases and investment tenure.

 Digital companies that utilise a Proof-of-Stake (PoS) algorithm, for achieving distributed consensus on a blockchain, can use stacking rewards to incentivise cooperation and participation in the ecosystem, as well as to fund internal projects.
 In the process known as stacking, the creator of a new block is randomly chosen by a function of age (tenure of investment) and the total value of individual token ownership.

 The Navcoin community fund, which provides the capital to develop the underlying blockchain technology and future projects, currently receives 0.25 NAV tokens for each new block created by PoS.
 This redistribution roughly equates to about 250,000 NAV per year.

 Whilst Navcoin takes a fixed number of tokens from each newly created block, Rchain calculates a periodic redistributable surplus, attributable to the community and development team.
 Individual surpluses are calculated based on a function of the total stake of coins, held by participants within a particular period.

 The Cofounder of Zencash, a cryptocurrency with a market capitalisation of more than USD $110 million, has suggested that ICOs may even replace series A or B funding rounds due to added benefits of marketing, customer acquisition, non-dilutive capital, and the attraction of die-hard community participants, who may act as useful promoters of the technology.

 Fabric token, has raised USD $963,000 since the 15th of February.
 The money raised during the crowdfund will be used for early-stage development, and will inject the capital required to develop its platform beta, scheduled for public release in July 2018.

 Moreover, in February 2018, Telegram raised USD $850 million through an ICO, setting a new record for capital raised during such a funding round.
 Telegram’s successful funding round also represents a significant increase to the prior record, set by Tezos last July.